nuchs/Isnaegrate/Learnings.md

 - Some funny interactions between opt_csharp_namespace and package.
 Namespace name inference from package is pretty good so just use that (as it allows you to make use of packages as namepsaces within the protobug files)
 - Putting contracts in nuget package makes them easy to share, fairly easy to only get the bits you need out the package
 - don't put them in the nuget package until they've stabilised, it's a pain the arse while you're iterating.
-- Namespace collisions are easy when you have lots of contracts, make liberal use of packages
+- Namespace collisions are easy when you have lots of contracts, make liberal use of packages (less of an issue if you don't bung all your contracts in one nuget package)
 - clean rebuilds often, the protobuf compiler gets wedged frequently
-- Everythign is a value type.
-You need to think how to deal with the absence of a response - null is not an option try Maybe
+- Everything (apart frommessages) is a value type.
+You need to think how to deal with the absence of a response - null is not an option.
+You can mimic null with oneof (it's a tagged union and the first tag is always None)
 - grpc can only convert from datetimes if they are utc

 ** Docker